Jeff-Birt/Casio_12Pin/README.md

 The special OSHpark CAM profile was used to get the plated though slots to come out correctly in Eagle.

-A video showing how the connector was designed can be found at:
+A video showing how the connector was designed can be found at: https://youtu.be/ZkhR9M4t50I

+EDIT: 08 April, 2022 - moved holes for ribbon cable 0.050" inward.